High Cholesterol: Raising Your HDL Level

 - Use medicine.
 It can help with cravings and stress.
 Your doctor can prescribe medicine that can help you quit smoking.

 - Try nicotine replacement products.
 You can buy nicotine gum, lozenges, or patches without a prescription.
-Using nicotine replacement products and/or medicine doubles your chances of quitting smoking for good.
+Using nicotine replacement products or medicine or both can double your chances of quitting smoking for good.

 Now that you have read this information, you are ready to start making changes to raise your HDL.